-A student who has withdrawn from the college, has been suspended, or has not enrolled for three consecutive semesters
+A student who has withdrawn from the college, has been suspended, or has not enrolled for three consecutive semesters must apply for readmission through the Admissions Office.

 Change of Major

 A currently enrolled student who changes major need not submit a new application but does need to complete a Change of Major/Credential form.
 Students currently enrolled in a program who wish to be considered for admission to the Nursing program are required to submit a new application for admission to the Nursing program along with the \$20.00 application fee.